How to Paint a Fence with a Paint Spray Gun

 Unbox the Paint Sprayer

 The Wagner Control Pro 130 comes with the parts and accessories needed to paint your fence or deck.
-If you're using stain, however, you will need to order a spray tip for stains.
-Click here for Wagner paint and stain sprayer accessories.
+If you're using stain, however, you will need a spray tip for airless spraying stains.

-STEP A: Prime the paint sprayer with water.
+- Step A: Prime the airless paint sprayer with water.

-STEP B: Prime the paint sprayer with your paint (or stain).
+- Step B: Prime the airless sprayer with your paint (or stain).

 Do a Test Spray